itb-community/ftldat-rs/README.md

 - Ownership of strings, I just used heap-allocated Strings and copied them left and right
 - Naming of functions, following proper Rust conventions (`from`, `into`, etc.)
 - Serialization of structs to bytes can probably be handled better (though I like keeping in-memory and on-disk representations separate)

-# Attributions

-Project setup, as well as linking the compiled .dll file and loading it in Lua was based off of https://github.com/voidshine/renoise_tools.